thiniv2/ft_printf/README.md

-Aim of this project was to create printf function from scratch using only the given functions.
+Aim of this project was to create printf function from scratch using only the given functions and according to 42 norme.

 Allowed functions:
 - write